tanlin2013/tnpy/README.md

 Requirments
 -----------
-See `requirements.txt` for more details.
+See `pyproject.toml` for more details.
 But these two are essential building blocks.

   * [jcmgray/quimb](https://github.com/jcmgray/quimb)